sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 For example, "heritage, containment and classification", which Colin claims to have to be made explicit (perspecuity) for any model element, remind me of principle design elements of not only modeling languages but also programming languages and their IDEs.
 Where is code derived from (import, inheritence), where does it reside (files, namespaces), what kind of code is it (methods, classes, data, control)?

 "Omision perspecuity" is where (programming) languages use formal parameters or templates with holes.
 Right?
+So that confirms what Colin is saying: language engineering should start supporting viewpoint engineering.